Bobby Witt Jr. Player Props: Royals vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.79 team ERA ranks seventh across all league pitching staffs.
+- The Braves have a 3.73 team ERA that ranks sixth across all league pitching staffs.

-- Braves pitchers combine to give up 10 home runs (0.7 per game), the second-fewest in baseball.
+- Braves pitchers combine to give up 10 home runs (0.7 per game), the second-fewest in the league.

-- Elder (1-0) takes the mound for the Braves to make his third start this season.
+- The Braves are sending Wright (0-0) to make his second start of the season.

-- In his most recent appearance on Monday, the right-hander threw 6 1/3 scoreless innings against the Cincinnati Reds while surrendering six hits.
+- The righty last pitched on Tuesday against the Cincinnati Reds, when he tossed three innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.